 A recent review of available US records does not show any AD or CV duty investigations of goods manufactured in Hong Kong.
-However, Hong Kong may be directly affected by investigations of goods made in the Chinese mainland and sold by a Hong Kong exporter.
-Please click here for details on US anti-dumping/countervailing duty investigation notices on goods made in the Chinese mainland.
+However, Hong Kong may be directly affected by investigations of goods made in mainland China and sold by a Hong Kong exporter.
+Please click here for details on US anti-dumping / countervailing duty investigation notices on goods made in mainland China.

-If a petition is filed by a US company concerning the dumping or countervailable subsidisation of a particular good manufactured in the Chinese mainland, the DOC will investigate the primary exporters of this product, some of whom may be located in Hong Kong.
+If a petition is filed by a US company concerning the dumping or countervailable subsidisation of a particular good manufactured in mainland China, the DOC will investigate the primary exporters of this product, some of whom may be located in Hong Kong.
 Hong Kong exporters are thus advised to stay as informed as possible of all AD and CV investigations of mainland goods.

 Entry documents must be filed within 15 calendar days of the date that the shipment arrives at a US port of entry, unless an extension is granted.
 Entry documents include the following: